 “Because subsurface minerals can never be fully and absolutely quantified until they are extracted, and their extent and quality are subject to many variations, appraisers should recognize the risks and uncertainties associated with mineral properties” (Appraisal of Real Estate, 15th Edition, Appraisal Institute (U.S.), 2020).

 Oversights commonly occur when a valuer is versed in one practice area such as appraisal but lacks formal education and experience in others such as mining engineering or geology.
-Like supporting a bridge, both ends are significant.
 Aggregate quarry appraisals - including mineral rights appraisal and quarry business appraisal can be accomplished with teams experienced in mining engineering, geology, and appraisal practice.